 And think about it - how could an operating nurse function during surgeries with headaches, dizziness, inability to concentrate and focus, fatigue, etc.

 If you know someone like this awesome nurse, warn them about how they will be treated after a work injury.
 And get them to learn more by ordering the only book on DC workers compensation written just for people hurt on the job.
-Just click the picture of the book on the left or call us at (202) 393 - 3320.
+Just call us at (202) 393 - 3320.